mountetna/monoetna/mountetna.github.io/metis.md

 `bin/metis_client` is a command-line client to interact with metis.
 To run the client requires Ruby 2.5+.

+You should install Ruby via [rbenv](https://github.com/rbenv/rbenv) and select one of the above versions (2.5 - 2.6).

+#### Non-Linux operating systems

+When using metis_client on non-Linux operating systems, you may have to manually install some additional libraries.
+Notably for macOS, you will want to have the `md5sum` command available.
+You can install this via homebrew: `$ brew install md5sha1sum`.

+You may also need `readline`, which for macOS, you can install via `$ brew install readline`.

 #### Setup

 To run the metis client, copy your Janus token (by visiting e.g.